Elite competitor grants

 If you are a sportsperson interested in finding out more about The Guy Foundation elite competitor grants, please contact us.
 You may then be invited to complete an application form to include your competition performance, prospects, ambitions and funding request.

-Kate started fencing at the age of 7, by the age of 12 she qualified to compete for the England U15 squad, and by the age of 14 she had received her first call up to the Great Britain U17 Squad.
-Since then, she has remained in the British Team at all age groups she fenced in, including her first Senior GB Team call up at the age of 18.
+Kate began fencing at the age of 7.
+By the age of 12 she had qualified for the England U15 squad and by 14 was selected for the Great Britain (GB) U17 Squad.
+Since then, she has remained in the British Team for every age group she has fenced in, including making her debut in the GB Senior Team aged just 18.